TLyncks/TLyncks/README.md

 ### Hey, I'm Tai 👋
-I'm 21 and based in the United Kingdom. 🇬🇧
+I'm 22 and based in the United Kingdom. 🇬🇧

 ### 🔭 My current aims and ongoing progress:
-After having previously worked in the Finance Industry, and even achieving a Bachelors Degree in Accounting and Finance, I made the decision that the sector was not where I belonged; hence the reason I am here!
+Right now I work in Finance, and have done for the past few years, and even achieved a Bachelors Degree in Accounting and Finance.
+However, I have made the decision that this sector is not where I belong; hence the reason I am here, recapturing my passion!

-My main goal at the moment is switching careers, and to do this I know I need to lay the foundations so to speak (And there is a lot); So here's what I'm currently focused on:
+My main goal at the moment is switching careers, and to do this I know I need to catch-up where I left off and build on those foundations so to speak (And there is a lot); So here's what I'm currently focused on:

 Right now I am currently studying Masters Course (MSc) in Information and Communication Technology (ICT); this contains modules which cover the following subjects: